ghostchain1/ghostl-stack/README.md

 Lists are stored in a docker volume mounted at `/state` in the `ghost-guard` container.

+## Restart safety

+Both `ghost-guard` and `ghost-relayer` persist a block cursor in `/state/cursor.json` so they can resume after restarts.

 ## Dev prerequisites

 - `docker` + Docker Compose